q0j0p/day5-eda/setup_aws.md

 ## Part 2: Activate your AWS free credit

-As a Galvanize member, you are entitled to some free credits.
+As a Galvanize member, you are entitled to some free Amazon Web Services credits that may be useful for your capstone projects.
 Follow the steps below to activate your credits.
-They will come in around 2 weeks time.
+Credits typically arrive in your AWS account 2-4 weeks after your application.
+You will not necessarily receive an e-mail from AWS when your credits post to your account, so don't hesitate to log in and check if you're curious.

 Go to [http://aws.amazon.com/activate/portfolio-signup/](http://aws.amazon.com/activate/portfolio-signup/)
 and fill in your details.
 Make sure the email you fill in is the one you have provided in the